Double (association football): Grenada

 In Grenada, is no national cup, the Grenada League is the only national football competition in the country.

 Guadeloupe

 In Guadeloupe, six teams have won the Double of the Guadeloupe Division d'Honneur and the Coupe de Guadeloupe.

 Guatemala

 In Guatemala, three teams have won the Double of the Liga Nacional de Fútbol de Guatemala and the Copa de Guatemala (defunct).

 Guyana

 In Guyana, only one team has won the Double of the National Super League and the Guyana Mayors Cup.

 Haiti

-In Haiti, four teams have won the Double of the Ligue Haïtienne and the Coupe d'Haïti.
+In Haiti, five teams have won the Double of the Ligue Haïtienne and the Coupe d'Haïti.

 Honduras

 Club Deportivo Olimpia are the only club to complete the double having won both the Liga Nacional and Honduran Cup in 2015 respectively.

 Jamaica

 In Jamaica, three teams have won the Double of the National Premier League and the Champions Cup.

 Martinique

 In Martinique, three teams have won the Double of the Martinique Championnat National and the Coupe de la Martinique.